Customs Tariff Classification: Find Commodity codes instantly using iCustomsโ€‹

 Choosing the right classification software depends on three things: the volume of classifications you make, the complexity of your goods, and whether you need UK commodity codes, EU TARIC codes, or both.
 Here are the five questions that matter most.

 First: Does the software classify to the national tariff level?
 UK CDS declarations require 10-digit commodity codes.
 EU customs declarations require 10-digit TARIC codes.
 From July 2026, IOSS filings require 10-digit TARIC codes.
-Any tool that only classifies to the 6-digit WCO HS level is not sufficient for UK or EU declaration filing without additional manual steps.

 Second: Does the AI tool provide confidence scores?
 A classification tool that always returns a code without indicating its certainty is not giving you actionable compliance information.
 Confidence scoring tells you which AI suggestions can be approved quickly and which need expert review.